aman0046/LastMinuteRevision-OOP/README.md

-# Object Oriented Programming Notes - Last Minute Revision
+# Object Oriented Programming Notes - Last Minute Revision :white_check_mark:

 Here we have last minute revision notes of object oriented programming language.
-These questions will familiarize you with the most important object-oriented programming concepts and help you ace your job interview.
+These questions will familiarize you with the most important object-oriented programming concepts and help you ace your job interviews :raised_hands:

 ## Most Asked OOPS Interview Questions